-Places to visit in Bhutan – Bhutan being the land of beautiful Himalayan landscapes, filled with panoramic valleys and plenty of fauna and flora.
+Places to visit in Bhutan – Bhutan being the land of beautiful Himalayan landscapes is filled with panoramic valleys and plenty of fauna and flora.
 It still remains the least traveled and explored destination.

 It’s a perfect destination for a breakthrough from a daily hustle, relaxing in the laps of nature and also it makes an ideal travel destination with its long list of forts, monasteries, and other Buddhist relics, trekking spots, and shopping areas which are surely worth a visit.
 The rivers, arising from the Himalayas, meander through the valleys and mesmerize with their beauty.
 It’s knows as the Last Shangri-La.

-Bhutan is ironic with its unique culture and diversity.
+The unique culture and diversity of Bhutan makes it quite unique.
 There are many celebrations which are carried out throughout the year.
-Every place and single village in this country have their own celebrations.
+Every place including every single village in this country have their own celebrations which are lavish.
 Few are quite popular such as their annual Tshechu and it’s a very sacred festival of this place.

 This festival is celebrated at the nearest monastery or temple where people dress up dress up in colorful clothes and celebrate it together.

 This celebration is usually done to pray to the second Buddha, the Guru Rimpoche.
 The people from village gather to have their traditional dance, they share meals which includes, red rice and spicy food.
 They also drink the traditional rice wine known as Ara.
-This is the celebration where families gather and catch up with everyone.
+During these celebrations, the families gather together to spend fun times with each other.

 It’s this blending of the ancient and modern that makes Bhutan endlessly fascinating